kortef/Cloud-Resource-Modelling/README.md

-Project for experimental model-driven cloud orchestration based on TOSCA and OCCI.
+This repository contains Eclipse plugins for
+- TOSCA modelling, and
+- TOSCA to OCCI transformations

+Furthermore it provides libraries for automated TOSCA model parameter setting.